 So righteousness simply means rightness with God, being in a right relationship with Him, being right with Him and the Bible is saying, Jesus is saying, that the child of God, the man who is in the kingdom of heaven, he hungers and thirsts, he longs, he prays to be in this rightness with God, he wants to be right with God.

 Now, this man understands, he can't be right with God, based on his own efforts, he, he knows that.
 He knows that because in the first beatitude we are told, he is someone who is poor in spirit, he, he understands his spiritual bankruptcy, he understands he is sinful and is helpless, he is hopeless in and of himself, so beatitude two tells us, he mourns over his sins, he is broken, he is grieved over his sinfulness, but he hungers, he wants to be right.
-So he stops looking to himself to be righteous, but now he looks to the righteousness that God provides in Jesus Christ, he relies on and he rejoices in the righteousness of Christ, when He went to the cross.
+So he stops looking to himself to be righteous, but now he looks to the righteousness that God provides in Jesus Christ.
+He relies on and he rejoices in the righteousness of Christ, when He went to the cross.
 Jesus went to the cross so that He may give people His righteousness, that's the amazing story of the Bible.

 Apostle Paul says it this way, for God made Him that is Jesus, to be sin for us that we might be made the righteousness of God in Him.
-That's the most unfair exchange, that we who are sinful are now righteous and Jesus who is perfect and righteous would be punished as sinful and the Christian hungers for this righteousness from Christ, he repents of his sins and he turns and believes in Christ, for this righteousness.
+That's the most unfair exchange, that we who are sinful are now righteous and Jesus who is perfect and righteous would be punished as sinful.
+And the Christian hungers for this righteousness from Christ, he repents of his sins and he turns and believes in Christ, for this righteousness.

-You see, what is a Christian ,it's very easy for us to assume simply because you're here this morning, you must be a Christian.
-No, simply because you carry a Bible, you must be a Christian.
-No, a Christian is someone who hungers and thirsts for righteousness, someone who understands his own unrighteousness and hungers for this righteousness from Christ.
-He hungers for this right relationship with God, he's not here, so that he can have some healing or some problems solved in life, or that God will bless him with a good pay rise, no, he understands fundamentally, supremely, he wants to be right with God.
+You see, what is a Christian?
+It's very easy for us to assume simply because you're here this morning, you must be a Christian, no. Simply because you carry a Bible, you must be a Christian, no. A Christian is someone who hungers and thirsts for righteousness, someone who understands his own unrighteousness and hungers for this righteousness from Christ.
+He hungers for this right relationship with God, he's not here so that he can have some healing or some problems solved in life, or that God will bless him with a good pay rise, no, he understands fundamentally, supremely, he wants to be right with God.

-So I ask you today, do you have and have you rejoiced in this righteousness Jesus provides because that's what it is, that's what the kingdom of heaven is made up of, people who hunger for this righteousness.
+So I ask you today, do you have and have you rejoiced in this righteousness Jesus provides because that's what it is.
+That's what the kingdom of heaven is made up of, people who hunger for this righteousness.

 But there is more to this, because in the Greek, this sentence is not just a once off experience.
 This is written in the present tense and in the Greek grammar, it means this is something continuous.
 To read it properly, it will be something like, blessed are those who are hungering and who are thirsting, it is a continuous reality.
-So a Christian is not just someone who say I believe in Jesus, that He saves me from my sins, he is that, but so much more, he is someone who believes in Jesus for salvation from the penalty of sin, but he's also someone who longs to be freed from the power of sin.
+So a Christian is not just someone who say I believe in Jesus, that He saves me from my sins.
+He is that, but so much more.
+He is someone who believes in Jesus for salvation from the penalty of sin, but he's also someone who longs to be freed from the power of sin.

 He says God I want to be righteous, not just in position but also in practice.
 In reality, because I see sin in my life, I don't want that, I want to be more righteous, more holy, more godly, more like Your Son, that's the heart cry of a true child of God.

+Let me move on, I've explained the word righteousness to you and let me move on to explain, well, before that, just let me quote Edwards alright.
+Jonathan Edwards, he says, “The first effect of the power of God in the heart in regeneration is to give the heart a divine taste or sense; to cause it to have a relish (a desire) of the loveliness and the sweetness of the supreme excellency of the divine nature.”
 In short, Jonathan Edwards is saying, when a man is so saved, so worked upon by God, he will love, relish and cherish spiritual realities.
 Everyone in this world wants some kind of healing, wants some kind of solution for their problems of life, but the man in whom God is working, he wants and desires spiritual realities.
 He hungers and thirsts after righteousness.